cobi-bike/Module-Ping/README.md

 ### Step 2: Create a twilio account

-This module relies on [Twilio.com](https://www.twilio.com/) to send custom SMS from the Node.js backend.
+This module relies on [Twilio.com](https://www.twilio.com/) to send a custom SMS from the Node.js backend.
 Create an account, setup »Programmable SMS« and retrieve your api credentials.
 For testing purposes consider using test credentials found in the General Settings.

 ### Step 3: Set environment variables